General Leclerc's aviation accident: Sequence of events

 The pilot hesitated but knew that General Leclerc hated delays.
 The plane eventually took off at 10:15, and it had enough fuel to turn back if the weather prevented it from landing at Colomb-Béchar.
 However, another pilot, who was supposed to make the same route on an AAC.1 Toucan, canceled the flight due to the weather.
 The plane was expected to arrive one and a half hours later, at 11:45.
 After fifteen minutes of flight, the radio operator asked Béchar for an update on the weather conditions and received a Morse code response: "Light intermittent rain, visibility six to ten kilometers.
-Ceiling: 10/10 at 500 meters, summits obscured.
+(Note: 6–10 km) Ceiling: 10/10 at 500 meters, (Note: 500 m) summits obscured.
 Wind: southern sector, 50 to 60 km/h with gusts".
-These conditions were not good but still acceptable.
+(Note: 50–60 km/h) These conditions were not good but still acceptable.
 The plane was flying at 8,000 feet, facing a headwind likely at 100 km/h.

-At 11:34, the Béchar airport sent its Gonio position, but this type of position was considered unreliable by pilots at the time.
+At 11:34, the Béchar airport sent its radio direction finding (gonio) (Note: "Gonio" is a shortening of radiogoniometer.
+See also Bellini–Tosi direction finder.) position, but this type of position was considered unreliable by pilots at the time.
 A dozen minutes later, the plane flew over the Bon-Arfa station, and the crew spotted the railway line.
-The pilot, Lieutenant François Delluc, decided to lower the plane to a low altitude and follow the Trans-Saharan railway line leading to Colomb-Béchar (this line connected Colomb-Béchar to Oujda in Morocco, near the Mediterranean).
-Witnesses saw it pass, about twenty meters above the ground, at an estimated speed of 250 km/h.
+The pilot, Lieutenant François Delluc, decided to lower the plane to a low altitude and follow the Mediterranean–Niger Railway, (Note: The history of the Mediterranean–Niger Railway, of which parts were extant by the early 1920s, is intertwined with that of the overarching Trans-Saharan Railway effort.) leading to Colomb-Béchar (this line connected Colomb-Béchar to Oujda in Morocco, near the Mediterranean).
+Witnesses saw it pass, about 20 m above the ground, at an estimated speed of 250 kph.
 At this point, the railway line crossed a large desert plateau.

 The landing time was postponed twice by a quarter of an hour by the crew.
-The last message from the B-25 stated:

-All is well on board, we are ten minutes from the Colomb-Béchar airfield.
+The last message from the B-25 stated: Tout va bien à bord, sommes à dix minutes du terrain.
+(English: All is well on board, we are ten minutes from the airfield).
 At that moment, the railway line they were following left the desert plateau and entered the hills.
 The plane likely attempted to regain altitude.